john-light/sidechains/README.md

 A sidechain is a blockchain that runs alongside another blockchain, where each blockchain can have its own independent consensus rules so long as both blockchains have sufficient functionality to enable the permissionless transfer of messages and financial assets back and forth between both blockchains.

-The blockchain that an asset originates from is generally referred to as the "mainchain", and the blockchain that the asset is transferred to is generally referred to as the sidechain.
+The blockchain that an asset originates from is generally referred to as the "mainchain" or "parent chain", and the blockchain that the asset is transferred to is generally referred to as the sidechain.
 The mutual transferability between a mainchain and a sidechain is referred to as a "two-way peg" due to the way that the value of an asset is "pegged" 1:1 when transfered to a sidechain i.e. a pegged asset minted on a sidechain should always be redeemable 1:1 for the asset it represents on the mainchain.

 # Papers